juanonsoftware/juanonsoftware.github.io/_posts/2015-9-10-iOnline-app-requirements.md

 - System must validate to ensure that message will not be posted by any robot

-**Platform requirements**
+**Deployment requirements**

+- Deploy the application on a cloud platform (Azure or any other ones like AppHarbor)

 - System should be deployed easily on different database system including SQL Server, NoSQL (RavenDB/MongoDB).
 Switch bitween different db systems easily.

-- Deploy the application on a cloud platform (Azure or any other ones like AppHarbor)